-P174 starts before the end of (ends after the start of)
+P174 starts before the end of (ends after the start of

-Subproperty of: E2 Temporal Entity.
+E2 Temporal Entity.
 P173 starts before or at the end of (ends after or with the start of): E2 Temporal Entity

-Superproperty of: E2 Temporal Entity.
+E2 Temporal Entity.
 P175 starts before or with the start of (starts after or with the start of): E2 Temporal Entity

 E2 Temporal Entity.
-P184 ends before or with the end of (ends with or after the end of): E2 Temporal definitely before the end of the temporal extent of the range instance B of E2 Temporal Entity.
+P184 ends before or with the end of (ends with or after the end of): E2 Temporal Entity